 Are you a lobster aficionado?
 If yes, congratulate you on coming to the right place!
 Within this article, Fishermen’s Net is going to provide you with the 3 most interesting pieces of information related to lobster including how much meat in a lobster, how to grade lobster and what lobster size to buy.
 Are you ready?
 Let’s get started!

 Having eaten lobster for a long time, have you ever thought of the amount of meat contained in a lobster?
-For what you may concern, a live lobster will yield up to 30% meat of its total weight.
+For what you may concern, the amount of meat in each types of lobster is different, but on average, a live lobster will yield up to 30% meat of its total weight.
 Obviously, the remaining 70% are made up of shell and waste.
 In addition, softer-shell has a lower proportion of meat per pound; because most of their body is water (after freshly molten).
 It is rare for any live lobster to yield less than 15 - 20% of its body weight.

 The lowest-yield but sweetest-tasting lobster is typically harvested during the summer.
 Most live lobster shipped to you require a hard-shell that ensures an average yield rate of 20 - 25% meat.
 Here is an estimated meat yield broken down by different parts of lobster.